scverse/rapids_singlecell/docs/api.md

 import rapids_singlecell as rsc
 ```

 ## scanpy_GPU

+These functions offer accelerated near drop-in replacements for common tools porvided by `scanpy``.

 ### preprocessing `pp`
-Filtering of highly-variable genes, per-cell normalization.
+Filtering of highly-variable genes, batch-effect correction, per-cell normalization.

-Any transformation of the data matrix that is not a `tool``.
+Any transformation of the data matrix that is not a tool.
 Other than `tools`, preprocessing steps usually don’t return an easily interpretable annotation, but perform a basic transformation on the data matrix.

+All `preprocessing` functions work with {class}`~rapids_singlecell.cunnData.cunnData` except {func}`~rapids_singlecell.pp.neighbors`
 ```{eval-rst}
 .. module:: rapids_singlecell.pp
 .. currentmodule:: rapids_singlecell